jaspertjaden/course-intro2r_data/README.md

 # Intro to R for Social Scientists

-This repository includes the data used in the corresponding open access course: link to course
+This repository includes the data used in the corresponding open access [course](https://jaspertjaden.com/teaching/intro-to-r-for-social-scientists/).

 Instructor: [Jasper Tjaden](https://jaspertjaden.com/), 2021

 The folder "Course" contains data needed to complete weekly exercises and follow course instruction.
-The folder "Mockexam" contains data needed to take the final mock exam in week 11.
+The folder "Mockexam" contains data needed to take the mock exam in week 11.

 Students enrolled in the course at the University of Potsdam need to sign-up through the university online platform (moodle) (hyperlink).